“Never bend your head. Always hold it high. Look the world straight in the face.”

-One of my favourite snippets of movie-dialogue is this one from the 1999 film “Three Kings”.
+One of my favorite snippets of movie-dialogue is this one from the 1999 film “Three Kings”.

 In this scene Major Archie Gates (George Clooney) wants the small team to save a fellow soldier and steal Saddam’s gold just after the first Gulf War has ended.

 The young soldier Conrad Vig (Spike Jonze) has his doubts about the plan: